uivphan/Docs/FabricPool-ONTAPS3_Setup.md

 * When the blocks comprising a file's contents get moved out to the cloud tier, the file's WAFL metadata remains in the local tier.
 * Cloud retrieval, if set to auto, will retrieve random reads (not sequential), will not retrieve if aggregate is greater than 70% full.
 It will mark the data as hot and tier it back during the next scheduled retrieval.
 * If using Snapshot only tiering policy, the Snapshot will only get tiered to the capacity tier if the blocks in the Snapshot no longer exist in the active file system.
+* Enable Inactive Data Reporting on the Aggregate to begin the cooling period countdown so that tiering can start once it is attached to bucket.

 #### Create SVM for the S3 Object Store Server
 ```